Sytarno/Athena/README.md

 # Athena
 Discord bot made by me, Sytarno#8065

+IF YOU TRY TO USE MY TOKEN, IT WILL BE INSTANTLY REVOKED.

 bot.py is the main core that is required to run. however, in order for youtube pull/push requests, lavalink.jar in the folder lavalink needs to run concurrently.